vlang/v/vlib/x/vweb/README.md

 └── main.v
 ```

-If we want all the documents inside the `static` sub-directory to be publicly accessible we can
+If we want all the documents inside the `static` sub-directory to be publicly accessible, we can
 use `handle_static`.

 > **Note:**